FRC6854/2024CrescendoOfficial/README.md

 ![Our 2024 Robot](/RobotPicture.png "Name TDB")

-The official robot code of FRC 6854's 2024 robot (Name TBD)
+The official robot code of FRC 6854's 2024 robot, Viper